DSIP-FBK/DSIPTS/bash_examples/README.md

 If the row `override hydra/launcher: joblib` is commented the train will be consecutive, otherwise in parallel.
-In the latter case the output in the terminal will be a mess, please check all is woking fine.
-In the future the logging will be more efficient.
+In the latter case the output in the terminal will be a mess but in the multirun folder you can find all the log files in the folder `0,1,...` based on the number of models you are training.

+Last but not least: you can lauch as many process as you want but only few will be active at the same time: if slur is used the keyword is `array_parallelism: 10` otherwise the combination of `batch_size:2` and `n_jobs: 2` for the single gpu pipeline.

+## Inference

 Once the models are trained, the relative full configurations are saved in `config_used` and can be used for inference or comparison: